 For many years the church we are pastoring has been fulfilling the Great Commission.
 We have been going into all the world with our books and tapes, the Internet, E-mail, and sometimes by personal appearance or the personal appearance of members of our church, and have been making disciples.
 We have been teaching and exhorting people in many countries to obey the commandments of the Lord Jesus.

-Go ye therefore, and teach [make disciples of] all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
+“teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.
 (Matthew 28:19,20)

 Let us state clearly our conviction that there is a literal Hell and there is a literal Heaven.
 The wicked are in Hell and the righteous are in Heaven, as far as we know.
 Let no one accuse us of being soft on Hell or sin.
 We are stricter than the average American preacher when it comes to presenting the fear of God and the need for righteous behavior.
 Neither are we diminishing in any manner the continuing need for worldwide evangelism.